-Whatever survey you are looking to create and distribute, you’ll want to know what sample size you need to reach in order to achieve a desired level of accuracy in your results.
+Whatever survey you are looking to create and distribute, you’ll want to calculate the sample size you need to reach in order to achieve a desired level of accuracy in your results.

 What do we mean by sample size?